Earliz/Translations/README.md

 ## Work in progress

    * DE - German
    * PT - Portugese (Brazil)

 ## Key format

 Localization files contain a PHP array "$t" of all translation keys.
-The basic format of a key is th
+The basic format of a key is the format of a PHP array item.
 ```php
 $t['home'] = "Home";
 ```